The Best Apps to Learn Chinese

 - Customized product: A good app should let you the flexibility to choose the settings according to your needs.
-For instance, you should have the opportunity to choose to study the lessons or the vocabulary that match your interests and proficiency level.
-The best way to keep your motivation is to study only things you are interested on and you can use on your daily life.
+For instance, you should have the opportunity to choose to study the lessons or the vocabulary that matches your interests and proficiency level.
+The best way to keep your motivation is to study only things you are interested in and you can use in your daily life.

 - An app should cover a specific need: A good app is going to be helpful (and a wonderful tool) to review your lessons or learn new vocabulary; however to master a new language you’ll need more than that.
 Never trust a developer that claims his app is the only tool you need to learn Chinese language.

 In my opinion at the moment the best apps for learning Chinese are Skritter, FluentU, The Chairman’s Bao, Memrise and Anki (they are both SRS based).
 Additionally, Hanping, Pleco, Hello Talk and WeChat are apps that anyone aiming at learning Chinese should have.

 Skritter is the best application there is for learning to write Chinese characters, and is available for Apple and Android devices.
 You can try Skritter for free.

 Some of the noteworthy features of Skritter are: